Obmondo/kubeaid/argocd-helm-charts/cloudnative-pg/readme.md

 The `spec.backup` section of the Cluster resource contains the parameters needed to configure backups.

+CronJobs for postgresql logical backup cronjob template can be found [here](./examples/backup-template/postgresql-logical-backup.yaml).

 ### For S3

 Here is a sample configuration for backing up data to S3-compatible storage: